San Antonio Visitation Attorneys

 Understanding these types of visitation orders can help you navigate your possession case more easily.

-Standard Possession Orders
+What is Standard Possession Orders?

 During visitation cases, courts often operate under the assumption that the noncustodial parent (whichever parent houses the less or spends a minority of time with them) will utilize a standard possession order.